bincode-org/bincode/readme.md

 ### What is Bincode's MSRV (minimum supported Rust version)?

-Bincode 1.0 maintains support for rust 1.18.0.
+Bincode 1.0 maintains support for Rust 1.18.0.
 Any changes to this are considered a breaking change for semver purposes.